petbrueck/sursol/README.md

 *As noted above, no responsibility or liability for the correct functionality of the commands is taken!*

-*Please report any bug or provide feature requests*
+*Please report any bug or provide feature requests!*